FAQFrequently Asked Questions About the Recall

 Q: Can someone remove their name if they signed?

-A: We really hope nobody does this, but this is possible PRIOR to submission of the Application.
-Direct that person to the Campaign.
+A: We really hope nobody does this, but this is possible PRIOR to submission of the Petition.
+Direct that person to the Division of Elections so they can fill out the appropriate form to complete this process.

 Q: To whom do I go if I have questions?